praetoriandigital/cub-laravel/README.md

             'fields' => [
                 // update the values of this array with the corresponding
-                // fields on your User model or comment them out
+                // fields on your model or comment them out
                 // to ignore them
                 'birth_date' => 'birth_date',
                 'date_joined' => 'date_joined',